 What color eyes do Yorkies have?

 Most commonly, Yorkie eyes will be either dark brown or black, but you do see exceptions.
-Some Yorkies have hazel, green, or even dark blue eyes, though you can expect extra cost for these pups as specific traits need to be isolated through careful breeding and this takes a lot of time.
+Some Yorkies have hazel, green, or even dark blue eyes, though you can expect the extra cost for these pups as specific traits need to be isolated through careful breeding and this takes a lot of time.

 What is a Gold Dust Yorkie?

-A Gold dust Yorkie is a rare variety which has hair that will hang down evenly for ¾ of the sides of the dog, which is free of black hairs in a coat that is white-gold in color.
+A Gold dust Yorkie is a rare variety that has hair that will hang down evenly for ¾ of the sides of the dog, which is free of black hairs in a coat that is white-gold in color.
 These dogs also have a medium-sized muzzle, with a small head, and their teeth have a scissor-bite that is readily apparent and level.

 This breed generally goes for anywhere from $1200 to $2500 when purchasing a pup, with a deposit generally being required to secure the animal until it is old enough to wean.